 If you are not convinced, keep in mind that a high turnover rate is an important issue many companies deal with, which brings a lot of additional costs.
 Things like recruitment for the vacant position, onboarding costs, and costs related to losing an experienced employee are significant and hurt your company in the long run.

 Therefore, in order to make the best out of a successful hire, you have to make sure the new employees stay.
-While it is a clear choice to aim for high employee retention, it is less obvious how you can plan the strategies behind doing so.
+While it is a clear choice to aim for high employee retention, it is less obvious how you can plan retention strategies for employees.
 Can you affect your employees’ decisions and if so, how?

-If you want to be a step ahead in the employee retention game, be aware of the challenges before you even hire a new team member.
+If you want employee retention rate to remain one step ahead, be aware of the challenges before hiring a new team member.
 Despite your best efforts, some candidates do not intend to stay in one position for a long time.
 While it can be a struggle to find employment that suits one’s needs, some people are more likely to stay than others.

 When sourcing candidates, focus on the patterns in their previous employment.
 Take interest in what made them change positions in the past and ask about their future plans.
 Your new employees are much more likely to stay if your expectations align with their values and long-term goals.
 Identifying both your and your candidates’ needs will ensure that there is common ground and potential for cooperation in the long run.